MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/1-display-a-map/readme.md

 }, 'top-right'); // Position the control in the top-right corner
 ```

-**Explanation of script.js:**
+**Explanation of script.js updates:**

-* `const mapViewOptions = { ... };`: This object defines essential configuration options for the MapsIndoors Mapbox view.
+* `const mapViewOptions = { ... }`: This object defines essential configuration options for the MapsIndoors Mapbox view.
   * `accessToken`: Your Mapbox access token, required by Mapbox GL JS.
   * `element`: The HTML DOM element (our `<div id="map">`) where the map will be rendered.
   * `center`, `zoom`, `maxZoom`: Standard map parameters to set the initial view.
   * `mapsIndoorsTransitionLevel`: The zoom level at which MapsIndoors will start showing indoor details.
-  * For more details on all available options, see the [mapsindoors.mapView.MapboxV3View class documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.mapView.MapboxV3View.html) for a complete overview.
+  * For more details on all available options, see the [mapsindoors.mapView.MapboxV3View class documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.mapView.MapboxV3View.html).
 * `mapsindoors.MapsIndoors.setMapsIndoorsApiKey('YOUR_MAPSINDOORS_API_KEY');`: This static method sets your MapsIndoors API key globally for the SDK.
 This key authenticates your requests to MapsIndoors services.
-To explore more about the main MapsIndoors class and its static methods, see the [mapsindoors.MapsIndoors class reference](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html).
+See the [`mapsindoors.MapsIndoors` class reference](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html).
 * `const mapViewInstance = new mapsindoors.mapView.MapboxV3View(mapViewOptions);`: This line creates an instance of `MapboxV3View`, which is responsible for integrating MapsIndoors data and rendering with a Mapbox GL JS v3 map.
-It takes the `mapViewOptions` we defined.
-The `MapboxV3View` class is key to this integration.
 For more details on `MapboxV3View`, see its [class reference](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.mapView.MapboxV3View.html).
 * `const mapsIndoorsInstance = new mapsindoors.MapsIndoors({ mapView: mapViewInstance, venue: 'YOUR_MAPSINDOORS_VENUE_ID' });`: This creates the main `MapsIndoors` instance.
-This object is your primary interface for interacting with MapsIndoors functionalities like displaying locations, getting directions, etc.
+This object is your primary interface for interacting with MapsIndoors functionalities like displaying locations, getting directions, etc. See the [`mapsindoors.MapsIndoors` class documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html).
-  * `mapView`: Links this `MapsIndoors` instance to the `mapViewInstance` we created.
-  * `venue`: Specifies the ID of the MapsIndoors venue you want to load.
-Here, we use the demo venue ID for the Austin office.
-  * To explore all available options for the constructor, check out the [mapsindoors.MapsIndoors class documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html)).

 * **Floor Selector Integration:**
   * `const floorSelectorElement = document.createElement('div');`: A new HTML `div` element is dynamically created.
 This element will serve as the container for the Floor Selector UI.
   * `new mapsindoors.FloorSelector(floorSelectorElement, mapsIndoorsInstance);`: This instantiates the `FloorSelector` control.
 It takes the HTML element to render into and the `mapsIndoorsInstance` to interact with (e.g., to know available floors and change the current floor).
-The `FloorSelector` is responsible for allowing users to change floors.
 For more details on `FloorSelector`, see its [class reference](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.FloorSelector.html).
   * `const mapboxInstance = mapViewInstance.getMap();`: The `getMap()` method on our `mapViewInstance` returns the underlying native Mapbox `Map` object.
 This is necessary to use Mapbox-specific functionalities.
-  * `mapboxInstance.addControl({ ... }, 'top-right');`: This uses the native Mapbox `addControl` method to add our `floorSelectorElement` to the Mapbox map interface.
-The first argument is an object that implements Mapbox\'s `IControl` interface, and the second argument specifies the position of the control on the map.
-For more details on custom controls in Mapbox, refer to the [Mapbox GL JS documentation on IControl](https://docs.mapbox.com/mapbox-gl-js/api/markers/#icontrol).
+  * `mapboxInstance.addControl({ ... }, 'top-right');`: This uses the native Mapbox `addControl` method to add our `floorSelectorElement` to the map UI in the top-right corner.
+For more details, refer to the [Mapbox GL JS documentation on controls](https://docs.mapbox.com/mapbox-gl-js/api/markers/#icontrol).
+* **Click-to-Center Functionality:**
+  * `function handleLocationClick(location) { ... }`: This function is called whenever a location (POI) on the map is clicked.
+It checks that the clicked object is a valid MapsIndoors location and then calls `mapsIndoorsInstance.goTo(location)` to center the map on that location.
+  * `mapsIndoorsInstance.on('click', handleLocationClick);`: This line registers the click handler so that clicking any POI on the map will smoothly center the map on that location.
+This pattern will be reused and expanded in later steps.

 ## Expected Outcome